NoBody555/mCrap/README.txt

-This branch is another copy of the master
+This branch is about learning